eledot/Blitwizard/README.txt

 you write to specify the behaviour of your game/multimedia application.

 If you don't have a binary release, you need to build blitwizard first.
-Please check out README-build.txt for the normal source code release or README-git.txt for the git version (which you don't have if that file isn't in this archive).
+Please check out README-build.txt for this.

 If you have the binary release or succeeded in compilation, simply enter the bin/ sub folder and run blitwizard in there to get the